-Despite a recent increase in STEM degrees earned by underrepresented individuals, the representation of women of color in the workplace is lower when compared to their representation in the population.
-(Visit https://www.nsf.gov/statistics/wmpd to learn more about Women, Minorities, and Persons with Disabilities in Science and Engineering).
-Another example of underrepresentation can be seen by performing an online search for images of a "scientist".
-While the search displays somewhat diverse result images, Black women and women of color are overwhelmingly underrepresented.
-And, their representation is almost non-existent as you start searching online for specific fields, like ecology and geology.
-In response to the lack of images of Black women and women of color in the STEM fields, I make art where they are overrepresented (at least in my portfolio).
+Despite a recent increase in STEM degrees earned by underrepresented individuals, the representation of women of color in the workplace is lower when compared to their representation in the population (https://www.nsf.gov/statistics/wmpd).
+While an online search for images of a "scientist" will display somewhat diverse results, images of Black women and women of color in STEM are overwhelmingly underrepresented.
+Moreover, their representation is almost non-existent for online searches in specific fields, like ecology and geology.
+In response to the lack of images of Black women and women of color in STEM, I make art to overrepresent them.

 For me, it is important to represent women in STEM because you cannot be what you cannot see.
 Now, I do not mean that by making images of women in STEM I am pushing these careers to young girls.
 Rather, they serve as options for what is possible.
 Personally, when I am interested in something, be it a movie, a song, or even my passion for diversity, it is because I recognized a bit of my identity in it.
 I like to relax and laugh a lot, so I mostly watch comedies.
 I like to dance, so I like fast-paced loud music.
 I am a Latina in STEM, so I work to amplify our presence.
 It was the same as I made my decision on what profession to pursue.
 I had my mother’s image as a role model to follow.
 But, I recognize that not everyone has a person or an image they can identify and follow.
 Knowing there are women currently working and being successful in all STEM fields sends a message of possibilities and empowerment.
 This is also true for the women who currently work these fields.
 For them, images of women in STEM send a message of inclusiveness.
 Ultimately, creating images of women in STEM sends a message of belonging.
 In summary, representation matters.